-Join Chris Converse for an in-depth discussion in this video Creating pages and artboards, part of Learn Sketch: The Basics.
+Join Chris Converse for an in-depth discussion in this video Creating pages and artboards, part of Sketch Essential Training: The Basics.

 - Now the first thing we're going to do is launch the Sketch application.
 So, once you've either purchased Sketch or downloaded a free trial, go ahead an launch it from the applications folder.
 Now if this is your first time launching Sketch or you have not unchecked this box on here that says, show this window when Sketch opens, you'll see this welcome screen.
 When you either click OK or close this, Sketch will open an Untitled document.
 If you don't see the splash screen, you can do to the File menu and go down and choose New.
 In either case, you'll get an untitled document here in Sketch.